UPCOMING EVENTS

 with Margi Flint

 Join us for a special opportunity to learn from the renowned herbalist & author Margi Flint.
-This two-day intensive will focus on reading the body’s colors and features to inform us of deficiencies, patterns and organs in need of support.
-Reading these signs offers practitioners direction and confirmation for the herbs to be selected.
+This two-day intensive will focus on visual assessment of clients’ face, hair, tongue and nails.
+Reading the body’s colors and features can inform us of deficiencies, patterns and organs in need of support.
+Understanding these signs offers practitioners direction and confirmation for the herbs to be selected.
 You can see many of these indications change when better health is achieved.
 Be sure to read the full description through the link below.

 Saturday & Sunday